 Send us an email and we’ll let you know if we can create a customized UnTour itinerary based on your needs.

 On our scheduled public tours, our maximum capacity is 8-14 people, depending on the tour.
 We can also host larger groups of up to 30 people for teambuilding and other group activities.
 Please click the email icon in the header and send us a message for more information about group tours.[at] [dot]

 Children of all ages are welcome on our culinary tours.
 Kids aged 1-5 are free, and children 6-12 are half price on our public weekly tours.

 Yes, but please be courteous.
 It’s often nice to “ask” locals first.
 We’ve found a big smile and a bit of sign language can go a long way, or your guide is happy to interpret!

 We are happy to help!
 When our guests book a tour with us, we often help them with their other travel plans as well.
 We can help you with hotel, flight and train booking, as well as restaurant recommendations and shopping tips around the city.

-All of our weekly culinary tours can be made vegetarian-friendly (although you will have to skip out on a few dishes).
+Both our Street Eats – Breakfast and Night Markets tours can be made vegetarian-friendly (although you will have to skip out on a few dishes).
 Please let us know in advance if you are a vegetarian so we can advise our vendors.
 We also offer a private Vegetarian Voyage tour designed specifically for our meat-free guests.

 com so we can try to customize a culinary UnTour based on your needs.
 At the end of the day, it is the sole responsibility of the participant to take care of his or her own dietary needs.